Fabrication-Lab/Example-Electronics-Projects/LedSoundFlasher/README.md

 ## 3. Run The Project

  <ul>
   <li>1.
-Download the [ServoLightSensor](https://github.com/Fabrication-Lab/Example-Electronics-Projects/blob/main/ServoLightSensor/ServoLightSensor.ino)  file</li>
+Download the [NEED TO BE CHANGED](https://github.com/Fabrication-Lab/Example-Electronics-Projects/blob/main/ServoLightSensor/ServoLightSensor.ino)  file</li>
   <li>2.
 Open in Arduino IDE</li>
   <li>3.
 Run it!</li>
   <li>3.
 The the Servo arm should now respond to changes in the amout of light recived from the light sensor.</li>